nrfconnect/sdk-nrf/samples/nfc/tnep_poller/README.rst

 The NFC TNEP poller sample demonstrates how to use the :ref:`tnep_poller_readme` library to exchange data using an NFC polling device.

-Overview
-********

-The sample can interact with the NFC Type 4 Tag.

-Initially, the sample reads the NFC Type 4 Tag and looks for the TNEP initial message.
-After finding it, the first service from the message is selected and the poller attempts to exchange data.
-Next, the service is deselected.

 Requirements
 ************